anjosmi/hello-world/README.md

 - What if there is an empty String?
 - What if the words are not spelled correctly?

 ## Question2

 Specification:
-- Write a function that will find a missing number in a given array.
-Say that you have an array with elements 1,3,5,6,7,10.
-This program will return only the missing elements 2,4,8,9.

-## Question3

-Specification:
 - Write a function that will find a duplicated number in an array.
 Say that you have an array with elements 1,3,5,6,3,6,7,10.
 This program will return only the duplicated elements 3,6.

+## Question3

+Specification:
+- Write a function that will revert a String.
+Say that you have a String "dlroW olleH".
+This program will return "Hello World".

 ## Question4

+Specification:
+- Write a function that will clean all duplicated numbers in an array.
+Say that you have an array with elements 1,3,5,6,3,6,7,10.
+This program will return only the duplicated elements 1,3,5,6,7,10.

 ## Question5

-## Question6
+Specification:
+- Write a function that find a given string inside a list of elements.